johans-work/positiv-ui/README.md

 # positiv-ui
-An UI framework based on positivistic principles outlined in the positiv-framework.
+A UI framework based on positivistic principles outlined in the positiv-framework.